 KMUW's transmitter facility was built using multiple green features to keep energy costs down and the site's carbon footprint to a minimum.
 The facility is constructed with Agriboard straw walls able to withstand an F5 tornado, geothermal cooling, redundant cooling units with filtered economizers, fly-ash concrete and a modular green roof that absorbs not only heat and UV rays but also any ice that may fall from the tower.
 KMUW's energy costs decreased approximately 30 percent with the build of the new facility.
 In 2009 KMUW won the Wichita Clean Air Award after being nominated by the Southwind chapter of the Sierra Club.

-In 2017 our partners at King Solar installed solar panels on the roof of KMUW's station in Old Town, helping to further reduce our energy use and carbon footprint.
-The array is 5Kw (kilowatt), and we average 28kWh (kilowatt hours) on a sunny day, which is just enough power to handle Master Control, the satellite receivers and audio servers that directly air our programming.
+In 2017 our partners at King Solar installed solar panels on the roof of KMUW's station in Old Town, helping to reduce our energy use and carbon footprint.
+The initial array was 5kW (kilowatt) and averaged 28kWh (kilowatt hours) on a sunny day.
+In February 2020, King Solar donated and installed even more panels, doubling KMUW's solar power capacity.
+We now have a 10kW array that provides more than enough power to handle our Master Control, satellite receivers and audio servers that directly air our programming.

 Qualities of the Mind/Intellect

 - Love of lifelong learning: A desire to learn something new every day

 - Substance: Expand understanding of and connection with the world